Type 3c diabetes

 Type 3c diabetes (also known as pancreatogenic diabetes) is diabetes that comes secondary to pancreatic diseases, involving the exocrine and digestive functions of the pancreas.
+It also occurs following surgical removal of the pancreas.

 Around 5–10% of cases of diabetes in the Western world are related to pancreatic diseases.
 Chronic pancreatitis is most often the cause.

 Presentation

+The symptoms of Type 3c diabetes are the same as other forms of diabetes.
+They include: